victorkaplunov/pytest_and_Splinter/README.md

-# pytest_and_Splinter
+# Splinter and pytest

-It is demo of using Splinter and pytest's fixtures in simple tests.
+It is demo of using [Splinter](https://splinter.readthedocs.io/en/latest/) and pytest fixtures in simple Web Ui tests.
+It use Firefox webdriver in headless session.

-Tests can be run on Travis CI in headless browser session: https://travis-ci.com/victorkaplunov/pytest_and_Splinter
+Tests can be run on Travis CI: https://travis-ci.com/victorkaplunov/pytest_and_Splinter